Tags

 }

-With this approach, you can determine for each level whether the linked documents should be translated and into which language.
-If you got a larger query with the same locale or you want pass it dynamically something like this would make sense:
+With this approach, you can determine for each level whether linked documents should be translated and into which language.
+If you have a larger query with the same locale or want to pass it dynamically, something like the following could be useful:

 query MainNavigation($locale: String) {